Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: A general framework

 Consider, for example, a more general eigenproblem than the one we considered in Section~\ref{sec:DMC}.
 Given $K \in \mathbb{C}^{n \times n}$ the goal is to determine $\lambda_* \in \mathbb{C}$ and $v_* \in \mathbb{C}^n$ such that

-and such that, for any other solution pair $(\mu, u)$, $|\mu| < |\lambda_*|$.
+and such that, for any other solution pair $(\lambda, v)$, $|\lambda| < |\lambda_*|$.
 In what follows in this section we will assume that this problem has a unique solution.
 The standard methods of approximate solution of \eqref{eigeq1} are variants of the power method, a simple version of which performs

+where $u\in \mathbb{C}^n$ is chosen by the user.
 Under generic conditions, these converge to the correct $(\lambda_*,v_*)$ starting from an appropriate initial vector $v_0$ (see e.g.\ \cite{Demmel:1997:NLA}).
 The scheme in \eqref{pow1} requires $\mathcal{O}(n^2)$ work per iteration and at least $\mathcal{O}\left(n\right)$ storage.
 In this article, we are interested in situations in which these cost and storage requirements are unreasonable.

-\paragraph{From $\mathcal{O}\left(n^2\right)$ to $\mathcal{O}\left(n\right)$}
+\paragraph{From $\mathcal{O}\left(n^2\right)$ to $\mathcal{O}\left(n m\right)$}

 For the iteration in \eqref{pow1} the randomized scheme \eqref{Rit} (along with an approximation of $\lambda_*$) becomes